tsgrissom/PotterPlus/ROADMAP.md

 * ITEM Wizard Crackers -> Short range throwable crackers that pop and create small fireworks
 * ITEM Dissimulator -> A musical instrument that plays music and sounds with puffs of multi-colored smoke
 * ITEM Exploding Snap Cards -> Pieces of (paper?) that explode when thrown
+* ITEM Beaded Handbag -> Access to your enderchest (perhaps serialize to the BP plugin for bigger inventory)
+* ITEM Deluminator -> Clears any light effects nearby (Potion effects in an AOE, light blocks, LightAPI lights)
+* ITEM Mokeskin Pouch -> A small furry pouch worn around the neck that carries items

 **Upcoming Potions**